proxydom/discrete_logarithm/README.md

 # Discrete Logarithm Solver in Python

 This Python script calculates discrete logarithms, a foundational problem in cryptography, particularly in the Diffie-Hellman key exchange.
+This simple script really helped me during a CTF where i was required to give the result of a very complex discrete logarithm.

 ## What is a Discrete Logarithm?